irvinecodingclub/irvinecodingclub.github.io/_courses/2024/intro-to-ai.md

 # Course Description

 Even with prior programming experience, it may seem daunting to branch out into the field of artificial intelligence.
-This course introduces and thoroughly explains these concepts in a completely beginner-friendly fashion without wasting time, via a programmatic pseudo-code approach.
+This course introduces and thoroughly explains these concepts in a completely beginner-friendly fashion without wasting time, via both a visual and programmatic approach.
 The course covers many applications of AI, from search algorithms, neural networks, and more!

 # Who Is This Course For?